fernandocalero/power-bi-porfolio/blog.md

 column and keep the Budget column, add the Scenario column with a value of 2, and then appending both queries afterwards to form the final Sales table.

->[!WARNING]
+[!CAUTION]
->This procedure could be very expensive if you have a Sales table with millions of records.
+This procedure could be very expensive if you have a Sales table with millions of records.

 The DAX measures would then look like as follows: